Neon Ballroom: Release

 Neon Ballroom was released on 8 March 1999 on Sony Records imprint Murmur.
 The album debuted at number 1 on the ARIA Albums Chart, and was certified 4× platinum by ARIA.
 It was also certified Gold in the United States.
 Neon Ballroom outsold Freak Show in North America and throughout the world.
 To date it has sold a total of 2 million albums worldwide.
 The album charted in Canada, where it peaked at No. 5.
 It reached the top 40 on the United Kingdom Albums Chart.

 The album has also been issued in gatefold cover vinyl, limited edition cassette and 180 gram vinyl in 2010, as well as in a double pack with Freak Show.
 On initial release in the UK, Neon Ballroom was issued as a limited edition with a bonus enhanced CD (see track listing).

 Neon Ballroom provided three Australian top 20 singles: "Anthem for the Year 2000", "Ana's Song (Open Fire)" and "Miss You Love"; a fourth single, "Paint Pastel Princess", did not reach the top 50.
 "Ana's Song (Open Fire)" peaked at No. 12 on the Billboard Hot Modern Rock Tracks.
 A vinyl version of the album was limited to 5,000 copies worldwide.
 In Europe and South America it became the group's most successful album to date.
 Rolling Stone's Neva Chonin attributed their chart success to the album's more "mature" sound.

-After the release of Neon Ballroom, Silverchair's three-album contract with Sony Music had ended.
+After the release of Neon Ballroom, Silverchair's three-album contract with Sony Music ended.
 The group eventually signed with Atlantic Records for North and South America, and formed their own label, Eleven: A Music Company (distributed by EMI), with their manager, John Watson for Australia and Asia.

+Neon Ballroom was certified gold by the RIAA on 12 October 1999.